 All Points held in a Qantas Frequent Flyer account of a non-Active Member will expire at the end of the 18th consecutive month for which the Member has not earned Points or Status Credits or redeemed Points (excluding any transfer of Points to or from an Eligible Family Member).

-(There's one happy exception to this: if you joined Qantas Frequent Flyer before 1 July 2010, you have an additional three-year grace period on top of that 18 month window.)
+(There's one exception to this: if you joined Qantas Frequent Flyer before 1 July 2010, you have an additional three-year grace period before those points earned prior to that date expire.)

 This sudden drop in activity can occur for a number of reasons: you're simply not flying as much, you're flying with Qantas but funneling the points into the frequent flyer program of a partner airline, or you're using an airline that's not affiliated with Qantas,

 Whatever the reason, there's a simple way to keep all your points even after a near-18 month lull: get some activity happening on your Qantas Frequent Flyer account.